Jennifer Rubin (columnist): Early life and education

 She spent her early years in the New Jersey suburbs of Philadelphia until 1968, when at the age of six, her family moved to California.

 Rubin earned her Bachelor of Arts and Juris Doctor degrees from the University of California, Berkeley, finishing first in her class in law school.

 Career

 Labor and employment law

 Before moving into opinion writing, Rubin was a labor and employment lawyer in Los Angeles, working for Hollywood studios, for 20 years.
 She now describes herself as a "recovering lawyer".
 Commenting on working with her from 2000 to 2005, Hollywood animator and trade union leader Steve Hulett spoke to Media Matters: "She talked like a straight-ahead Hollywood liberal ...
-She supported Kerry in 2004 and worked closely with Katzenberg, who is a big time Democratic donor.
+She supported Kerry in 2004 and worked closely with [Jeffrey] Katzenberg, who is a big time Democratic donor.
 I didn't know what to think when she moved east and started blogging like mad as a conservative.
 I don't know if it's a marketing pose, or if she really believes it, or what.
 But it is odd".